 About as popular a household automotive name as you'll find, the Ford Mustang is the longest surviving of the affordable breed of classic American muscle cars.
-Since its mid-1964 introduction, the Mustang has always been sold as a coupe and usually a convertible as well.
-Oil crises, tightening emissions standards and corporate budget cuts have put its future in doubt more than once.
-But thanks to its perennial popularity with consumers, the Mustang is not only a survivor but one of Ford's greatest success stories.
+Always available as a coupe and, in many years, a convertible and 2+2 fastback as well since its mid-1964 introduction, the Ford Mustang is the only one of the original pony cars to enjoy an uninterrupted production run.
+It hasn't been easy either as oil crises, tightening emissions standards and corporate budget cuts have put the Mustang's future in doubt on more than one occasion.
+Ultimately, its iconic status within the Ford lineup and popularity with consumers have seen it through.

-It's rare that you'll meet a car enthusiast who wouldn't love to have a classic Ford Mustang in his or her personal collection.
-But more recent vintages have plenty of appeal, while the latest Mustangs offer all the style and performance any car buff could want.
-Whether you're looking at performance, refinement, fuel economy, features or day-to-day livability, the modern Ford Mustang surpasses all its forbears.
+Of course, any car enthusiast worth his 10W-40 would love to have a classic Mustang in the garage.
+But even more recent vintages have plenty of appeal, and the latest Mustangs offer all the style and performance any car buff could want.
+The current-generation Ford Mustang in particular is easily the best ever from the standpoints of performance, refinement, features and day-to-day livability.
+It pairs the classic name with modern engines, suspension, comfort and technology.

 Current Ford Mustang The Ford Mustang is a comfortable, well-appointed coupe or convertible with a range of powerful engines that offers a lot of fun-per-dollar.
 While the engines might be the stars, it's worth noting that the Mustang is also an easy car to live with and offers all the modern technology buyers expect, making it a very appealing package.
 Fully loaded, the Mustang can give European luxury two-doors a run for their money.